Aliases for OTUB1 Gene

 GeneCards Summary for OTUB1 Gene

 OTUB1 (OTU Deubiquitinase, Ubiquitin Aldehyde Binding 1) is a Protein Coding gene.
-Among its related pathways are Ubiquitination Cascade Pathway.
+Among its related pathways are Ubiquitination Cascade Pathway and DNA Damage.
 GO annotations related to this gene include hydrolase activity and thiol-dependent ubiquitin-specific protease activity.
 An important paralog of this gene is OTUB2.

 UniProtKB/Swiss-Prot for OTUB1 Gene